2pisoftware/cmfive/README.md

 cmfive
 ======

-cmfive is a php framework for creating business applications quick and easy.
+cmfive is a php framework for creating robust and extensible business applications.

-it is a port from the Flow framework at https://github.com/PyramidPower/flow
+it is a port with many improvements from the Flow framework at https://github.com/PyramidPower/flow

 License
 =======